freespace/mactorii/readme.txt

 Usage
 =====

-For now it must be ran from command line:
-./mactorii.app/Contents/MacOS/mactorii /path/to/some/place/*.jpg

 It is still a bit slow, so start with a small image collection. mactorii supports whaever PIL supports, so you don't have to use *.jpg